Royal-Navy/design-system/packages/docs-site/src/library/pages/components/phase-banner.md

 title: Phase Banner
 description:  A simple banner to indicate the phase of the project.
 ---

-import { PhaseBanner, Tab, TabSet } from '@royalnavy/react-component-library'
+import { PaseBanner, Tab, TabSet } from '@royalnavy/react-component-library'
-import DataTable from '../../../components/presenters/data-table' import CodeHighlighter from '../../../components/presenters/code-highlighter'
+import DataTable from '../../../components/presenters/data-table' import CodeHighlighter from '../../../components/presenters/code-highlighter' import Component from '../../images/components/phase-banner/component.svg' import Anatomy from '../../images/components/phase-banner/anatomy.svg'

-# Links
+# Phase Banner
-A simple banner to indicate the phase of the project.
+The Phase Banner is an indicator that sits at the top of your application.
+It communicates the current phase of the project to show it is still being worked on.

 ## Usage